-Few things can be said about Radha and Krishna that have not been said before.
-Entire bodies of literature have been composed in honour of this love.
+Few things can be said about Radha and Krishna that has not been said before.
+Entire bodies of literature have been composed in honour of their love.
 Across centuries and languages, poets like Jayadev, Vidyapati, Chaitanya, Surdas and Eknath have sung about this ultimate relationship.
 But divine mysteries are seldom solved.
 The enigma of this love, that is human yet not, continues to mystify and inspire us.
 So entrenched is this legend in our collective consciousness, that we think nothing of a Radha-Krishna reference in a Bollywood song (Radha on the dance floor?) even in this Netflix-and-Chill milieu.
 But no matter how we perceive their relationship the Radha-Krishna love story has intrigued people over the ages.

 What makes Krishna and Radha’s romance the epitome of all romances is the fact that it features all the DO NOTs.
 Two most popular tropes about Radha that make this affair so interesting are: